 Carelessness upstream could affect you downstream!

-Where there are no toilets, please carry and use a trowel or carry out your toilet waste (above the treeline or popular backcountry areas).
+Where there are no toilets, carry out your toilet waste (above the treeline or popular backcountry areas), or please carry and use a trowel.
 Below the treeline walk at least 100 paces (or as far as practicable) from creeks, lakes, campsites and tracks, dig a hole as deep as your trowel/hand (about 15 cm), then bury your waste and the toilet paper very carefully.
 In high use areas without toilets, plan to carry out your toilet waste.

 Collect water upstream of huts, campsites and toilets to avoid possible pollution.
 Boil water for at least five minutes to avoid gastroenteritis.

 Wash at least 100 metres from watercourses

 Please take care when washing yourself or your belongings.
 Detergents, toothpaste and soap (even biodegradable ones) harm fish and water-life.
 Instead of washing in creeks or lakes use a container well away from the water.
 When finished, spread the washing water and food scraps away from creeks or lakes so that it can filter through the soil before returning to the stream.
 Some people use hot water, gritty sand and a scourer instead of soap to clean billies and dishes.

 Practice good camp hygiene

 Research has found that most walker/visitor related stomach bugs and illnesses can be traced back to poor camp, toileting and food preparation hygiene rather than water quality issues.
 Whilst careful consideration about where to collect and how to treat water before drinking is important, good basic hygiene practices such as regular hand washing after toileting, and before eating and food preparation are just as important.